-The Scholé model is to transform education in Africa by drawing on the best of UK practice.
-We do this through recruiting high calibre individuals as School Development Directors and through our Specialist Programme of short to medium term placements of outstanding UK practitioners.
-We are able to do this through strong relationships with some of the UK’s leading networks of schools and leadership trainers.
+Scholé’s model draws extensively on the best of UK education practice.
+We do this through through strong relationships with some of the UK’s leading networks of schools and leadership trainers.

 Challenge Partners is the UK’s foremost school improvement network founded by the team that led the London Challenge.
 It is a UK charity, owned and led by schools, who work together to lead school improvement.
 It believes that when schools are working in partnership to continually improve their practice, an excellence education for pupils will be achieved.
 Challenge Partners is made up of over 300 schools.
-Scholé has a pool of senior leaders from Challenge Partners’ schools, who are interested in becoming School Development Directors when Scholé scales up.
-For more information, click here.
+Scholé has created a pool of senior leaders from Challenge Partners’ schools, who are interested in becoming School Development Directors as we scale up.

-The World Class Schools Quality Mark (WCSQM) is the new standard in education for schools that have moved beyond outstanding.
-WCSQM is a group of experienced educationalists, from a variety of backgrounds (including headship, advisory work, and inspections), which recognises that there is a need in England to formally recognise state secondary schools that go ‘beyond outstanding’.
+World Class Schools is a group of experienced educationalists, from a variety of backgrounds (including headship, advisory work, and inspections), which recognises that there is a need in England to formally recognise state secondary schools that go ‘beyond outstanding’.
 It believes passionately in the potential of UK state schools to compete with the best in the world.
-WCSQM schools The Wren, Sandringham School and Claremont High School have provided Scholé with Specialists for short term assignments in Africa.
-This year, the programme is being expanded to eight more schools.
+World Class Schools The Wren, Sandringham School and Claremont High School have already provided Scholé with Specialists for short term assignments in Africa and the programme is now being expanded to even more schools.